-Fans of the original Affected for Rift DK2 wouldn't let a best horror games list go by without at least mentioning this Gear VR iteration of the game.
+Fans of the original Affected for Rift DK2 wouldn't let a best horror games list go by without Affected — The Manor (about $3.
 As the name implies, you're in a large manor decorated with just about the spookiest stuff you can imagine.
 Is that ventriloquist's dummy playing with an Ouija board?
 Where's the front door?
 Each time you play through this game, the scares will be different.
 Will you ever make it to the end?
 We've personally never been there, but what we've seen is absolutely horrifying.
-A Rift CV1 version of Affected is on the way, which you can check out at Fallen Planet Studios.

 Chair in a Room

-The original version of the game is designed for Google Cardboard but also works on Gear VR, and there is now also a version of the game for Vive that's called A Chair in a Room: Greenwater which has a different, longer story built for the Vive's room-scale function.
+The original version of the game is designed for Google Cardboard but also works on Gear VR and Daydream View, and there is also a version of the game for Vive and Rift that's called A Chair in a Room: Greenwater which has a different, longer story built for the Vive's room-scale function.

 Which horror games have you been playing in VR?
 Let us know in the comments section below!